Health effects of salt: Taxation

 In the United States, taxation of sodium has been proposed as a method of decreasing sodium intake and thereby improving health in countries where typical salt consumption is high.
 Taking an alternative view, the Salt Institute, a salt industry body based in North America, is active in promoting the use of salt, and questioning or opposing the recommended restrictions on salt intake.

+Sweden

+In 1989 the Swedish Food Agency launched the symbol Nyckelhålet (The Green Keyhole).
+The symbol is a public health campaign that aims to help consumers to find healthier food alternatives, and the requirements for using the symbol differs between food categories.
+Apart from salt, the requirements include fat content, fat quality, fibre content and sugar.
+It is voluntary for food manufacturers to apply for the symbol on food items that fulfill the requirements, and the application is usually reviewed by the municipal environment and health protection board.
+Since June 2009, the symbol is also used in Norway and Denmark.

 Dietary reduction

 A low sodium diet reduces the intake of sodium by the careful selection of food.
 The use of a salt substitute can provide a taste offsetting the perceived blandness of low-salt food; potassium chloride is widely used for this purpose.
 The World Health Organization (WHO) recommends daily potassium intake of not less than 3,510 mg.
 Government interventions such as food product reformulation and food procurement policy have the potential to reduce the population salt intake.

 Studies found that excessively low sodium intake, below about three grams (3,000 mg) of salt per day, is associated with increased mortality and higher risk for cardiovascular disease.

 A 2020 Cochrane systematic review concludes that for white people with hypertension, reducing salt intake results in a decrease of about 4 mmHg (about 3.5%) of their blood pressure; for people with normal blood pressure, the decrease was negligible.
 Weak evidence indicated that these effects might be a little greater in black and Asian people.
 This review also indicates potential negative side effects on hormones and lipid levels, so that decreasing salt intake is not necessarily recommended for people with normal blood pressure.

 In people with chronic kidney disease, including those on dialysis, there is high-certainty evidence that dietary salt restriction may help to lower systolic and diastolic blood pressure, as well as albuminuria.
 The risk of hypotensive symptoms, such as dizziness, may also increase in some people, with moderate certainty.
 It is unclear whether this affects the dosage required for anti-hypertensive medications.
 The effect of salt restriction on extracellular fluid, oedema, and total body weight reduction is also uncertain.